Home » Recipes » Fig and Rosemary Focaccia (Fig Bread Recipe)

 A round of bread dough with olive oil and figs

-Spritz lightly with water, then add the rosemary sprigs.
+Dot the loaf with rosemary sprigs.
 Sprinkle with sea salt.

 Fig and rosemary focaccia before baking